FAQ - hearing aids

 How long will it take to be fitted with hearing aids at your clinic once I've completed my hearing assessment?

-If you chosen order is for custom-made devices, such as in-the-ear, please note that these are crafted in Sydney or Brisbane and will necessitate a longer production time.
+If you chosen order is for a custom-made hearing aid (in-the-ear), please note that these are crafted in Sydney or Brisbane, and thus necessitate a longer production time.
 In most cases these can be fitted within 2.5 weeks.

 In relation to the hearing aids that you sell, which models of mobile phones are compatible with phone call streaming functions?